 The old erroneous ideas about the evolution of flight

-Unfortunately, palaeontologists have never recognized that the evolution of active flight was possible only using the roundabout way through the water.
-Particularly, the long-tailed pterosaurs were mere underwater fliers, unable to fly in the air, in a way comparable to modern penguins.
+Unfortunately, palaeontologists have never realized that the evolution of active flight was possible only using the roundabout way through the water (Ebel 1996).
+Particularly, the long-tailed pterosaurs were mere underwater fliers, living in and near the water, unable to fly in the air, in a way comparable to modern penguins.
 As turtles and crocodiles, they also had to bury their eggs in soft warm ground.
-Recently found well preserved pterosaur eggs confirm this context.
+Recently found well preserved soft-shelled pterosaur eggs confirm this context.

 Unaware of the true evolution to flight ability palaeontologists have speculated about different eventualities.
 The argumentation of these models does not at all touch the heart of the problem, since they emanate from the presence of a primitive wing.
 My starting point concerning the evolution of flight is based on the application of principles of flight physics.
 Of course, I do so not only, because I have a thorough knowledge about it, but because this is the only reasonable method to arrive at plausible and provable results.
 I am accustomed to utilize objective criteria!

 The glider idea originates from the 19th century.
 At that time nobody had an idea about the principles of active flight.
 Accordingly, this idea is, unfortunately, extremely weak.
-Nevertheless, it persists being propagated, although there has been a lot of progress concerning flight physics in the meantime, however, obviously not available to all people dealing with this problem.
+Nevertheless, it persists being propagated, although there has been a lot of progress concerning flight physics in the meantime, however, obviously not available to incompetent people trying to solve this problem.
 The old ideas are in a way based on Darwin’s idea of a modified arm function, but it cannot have worked this way.
 There are many valid arguments against both hypotheses marking them as incorrect as well as completely naive.

 The cursor hypothesis